diam0ndkiller/degoogle/foss apps.md

 Although not in F-Droid by default, this app is a privacy-focused replacement for the WhatsApp messenger.
 ### Nova Launcher
 This is a highly customizable launcher (home screen), available on Google Play, so get it via Aurora.
+### Web Browser
+[Firefox](https://play.google.com/store/apps/details?id=org.mozilla.firefox) is far more customizable and with the possibillity of installing extensions more private than DuckDuckGo.
+You can install it via Aurora too.